-When Viz Arc starts up, an internal web server is launched where you can view a small web demo of the API.
-Navigate to http://localhost:5004/ (adapt the port to whatever you have configured) in any web browser and you see the currently loaded project in Viz Arc.
+Navigate to http://localhost:5004/ (the port can be configured in the General Settings, under the Communication section) to see the currently loaded project in Viz Arc.
 For example:

 You can click any of the tabs to see a simplified version of the actions.
 Click any action to execute it.